lorneliechty/ghi/README.md

 Ghi leaves Issue definition up to another project: "Issues".
 The Issues project focuses only on what information should be stored in an Issue and, perhaps more importantly, what information should be left to an SCM like git.
 The idea of tracking Issues within git is where the project gets its name: Git Has Issues.

+*Wondering where the Issues project is?
+It's currently under development and not yet ready for public viewing.
+If you grok ghi though you'll love Issues!
+A link will be provided when it is ready.*

 ## Why write a new bug tracker?
 What are the benefits?
 Currently, the primary goal of ghi is to make bug tracking orders-of-magnitude faster for the individual developer.